 In another similar case, the patient did respond completely to gabapentin with 100% resolution of a chronic cough that was going on for 10+ years.
 However, after 6 months of being on this medication, the chronic cough slowly started to come back.
 In this situation, it was ultimately found that he had reflux that was untreated and was responsible for causing persistent nerve irritation exacerbating the neuropathy.
 The neuropathy was successfully treated with gabapentin, but because of the reflux, the effectiveness of this drug eventually wore off.

 Successful treatment of this patient's chronic cough required complete control of the reflux first followed by neuropathy medications.

 What if EVERYTHING truly did come back normal?

-There are 2 things I've done in this situation where there's absolutely no evidence for any abnormalities on any testing, mild or otherwise.
+There are a few things I've done in this situation where there's absolutely no evidence for any abnormalities on any testing, mild or otherwise.

 To read more about chronic cough due to LSN, click here.

 - Management of Recurrent Laryngeal Sensory Neuropathic Symptoms.
 Norris BK, Schweinfurth JM.
 Ann Otol Rhinol Laryngol.
 2010; 119:188-191.
 Link